jupyter/enhancement-proposals/jupyter-enhancement-proposal-guidelines/jupyter-enhancement-proposal-guidelines.md

 ## JEP Submission Workflow

+The following sections describe the major checkpoints in the JEP process.
+Note that at any time, the JEP author may withdraw their JEP (and if it has been added to the README, its status becomes "withdrawn").

 ### Phase 1: Pre-proposal

 This is the least formal stage of any jupyter enhancement proposals.
 During this